Alexandra-Wernersson/Merlin/README.md

 ```
 merlin-simulate my_config.yaml
 ```
 If `PRIORS.use_Fisher_priors: true`, this runs a Fisher analysis first and saves the inverse Fisher matrix to `RUN.run_dir/finv.npz`, which is used to restrict the prior bounds.
-Then it generates simulations and saves them to a Zarr store at `RUN.run_dir/store` -- optionally rejection-sampled to a derived-parameter region via `CLOELIB_SETTINGS.restrict_prior_for_derived`.
-For a large `N_sims`, it's recommended to submit this as a batch job (see "Running on a cluster" below).
+Then it generates simulations and saves them to a Zarr store at `RUN.run_dir/store`.
+If `CLOELIB_SETTINGS.restrict_prior_for_derived: true`, a rejection sampling is applied to the cosmological parameters in order to zoom around the derived-parameter (e.g. `sigma8`) region.
+For a large `N_sims`, it is recommended to submit this as a batch job (see "Running on a cluster" below).
 Finally, it saves a copy of the config used for simulation at `RUN.run_dir/config.yaml`.

 #### Step 3: Train the network and run inference
 ```